Ghana: Economy

-Ghana produces high-quality cocoa.
+Ghana produces cocoa.
 It is the second largest producer of cocoa globally and its ICCO membership helps in its international cocoa trade.
 Ghana is classified as a middle-income country.
 Services account for 50% of GDP, followed by manufacturing (24.1%), extractive industries (5%), and taxes (20.9%).

 Ghana's economy is characterized by a growing manufacturing sector and the export of digital technology products.
 The country is also engaged in the assembly and export of automobiles and ships.
-Additionally, Ghana's economy benefits from a diverse range of resource-rich exports, including industrial minerals and agricultural products, with cocoa being a primary commodity.
-The nation is also a significant producer and exporter of petroleum and natural gas.
+Ghana's economy benefits from a range of resource-rich exports, including industrial minerals and agricultural products, with cocoa being a primary commodity.
+The nation is a producer and exporter of petroleum and natural gas.

-The information and communications technology (ICT) sector plays a crucial role in Ghana's industrial landscape, with companies such as Rlg Communications, a state-affiliated digital technology corporation, leading in the production of tablet computers, smartphones, and various consumer electronics.
+The information and communications technology (ICT) sector plays a role in Ghana's industrial landscape, with companies such as Rlg Communications, a state-affiliated digital technology corporation, leading in the production of tablet computers, smartphones, and consumer electronics.

 Urban electric cars have been manufactured in Ghana since 2014.

 Ghana announced plans to issue government debt by way of social and green bonds in autumn of 2021, making it the first African country to do so.
 The country, which was planning to borrow up to $5 billion in international markets, would use the proceeds from these sustainable bonds to refinance debt used for social and environmental projects and pay for educational or health.
-Only a few other nations have sold them so far, including Chile and Ecuador.
-The country will use the proceeds to forge ahead with a free secondary-school initiative started in 2017 among other programs, despite having recorded its lowest economic growth rate in 37 years in 2020.
+The country will use the proceeds to forge ahead with a free secondary-school initiative started in 2017 among other programs, while having recorded its lowest economic growth rate in 37 years in 2020.